eleda77/eleda77.github.io/docs/vocab_list.md

 **paternoster** - a lift consisting of a series of linked compartments moving continuously on an endless belt

+**peignoir** - a woman's loose negligee or dressing gown

 **peristalsis** - involuntary muscle movement that moves food through your gastrointestinal tract

 **peristyle** - a row of columns surrounding a space within a building such as a court or edging a veranda or porch

 **pessimal** - bad to a maximal extent; worst

+**phantasmagoria** - a sequence of real or imaginary images like that seen in a dream

 **piscatorial** - of or concerning fishermen or fishing